Heard about managed WordPress hosting and want to know what is it exactly and how it works? Welcome to this guide.

 For example, when your site is getting a tiny 100 visits/day or nearly 5k/month, avoid managed WordPress; it is a waste of money in my opinion.
 Another case is when your site is not bringing in any money for now, or it is just a pastime and not a business.

 Best Managed WordPress Hosting Providers

-WordPress software has become too much popular.
+The WordPress software has become too much popular.
 So that most of the hosting service providers today are already offering managed WordPress hosting.
 The hard work though is to select the best one.
 Best being the one that suits your needs the most.

 Many people trust GiantBlogger for one reason: we don’t just drink the advertising jargon you will find on the web hosting companies’ sites.
 We always go through real-life tests to determine which one is really performing well.
 And, no matter how big or reputable a company is; if the service is good, we sing it.
-But, in case they fail to the tests, we also take a real pleasure to cry it for you to be aware.
+Likewise, in case they fail to the tests, we also take a real pleasure to cry it for you to be aware.

 Our performance test process includes three main stages: